What are Russians like? Surprising lessons from a visit to Vladivostok

 All names in this blog have been changed.

-P.P.S.
-You may also enjoy my two most recent books: Seven Hotel Stories and Blood Summit.
+You may also enjoy my fiction, such as Seven Hotel Stories and Blood Summit.

 2 Responses